 Common Mistakes to Avoid

-Many landlords fail to keep adequate records, making it difficult to prove claims during HMRC enquiries.
-Always retain receipts and document the condition of items being replaced.
+• Poor Record Keeping: Many landlords fail to keep adequate records, making it difficult to prove claims during HMRC enquiries.

-Don't claim both replacement domestic items relief and capital allowances on the same item.
-Each item should follow only one tax treatment route.
+• Double Claiming: Don't claim both replacement domestic items relief and capital allowances on the same item.

 Practical Examples